 DELS, program to delete specific lines in an S-file with one or many events

 There is often a need to delete particular parts of an event file like the spectral lines or the P-phases etc. Below is an example run.

-C:\\seismo\\WOR>dels Give input file hyp.out Give line to delete or keep, terminate with enter 1: Lines with P-phase Not delete 2: Lines with S-phase Not delete 3: Lines with SPEC-phase Not delete 4: Lines with IAML-phase Not delete 5: Lines with IASP-AMP phase Not delete 6: Lines with any phase Not delete 7: Lines with fps solutions Not delete
+C:\\seismo\\WOR>dels Give input file hyp.out Give line to delete or keep, terminate with enter 1: Lines with P-phase Not delete 2: Lines with S-phase Not delete 3: Lines with SPEC-phase Not delete 4: Lines with IAML-phase Not delete 5: Lines with IASP-AMP phase Not delete 6: Lines with AM, AT and AS phase Not delete 7: Lines with END phase Not delete 8: Lines with BAZ phase Not delete 9: Lines with any phase Not delete 10: Lines with fp solutions Not delete

 A special option is 99.
 This will write out IAML amplitudes for Z, N and E if all three present.
 Output file is dels_amp.out.
 The program can also be used with arguments

 Second argument is optionally 'overwrite' meaning that input file will be overwritten, can only be used with a file with one event, if more program stops.
 Third argument is operator